Vehicle Fire Attorney

 Vehicle Fire Causes

-Such post-accident car fires can be attributed to defects in a vehicle’s gas tank or fuel-delivery system — defects that allow ruptures, spilling their contents.
+Car fires can be attributed to defects in a vehicle’s gas tank or fuel-delivery system — defects that allow ruptures, spilling their contents.
 Gasoline then can ignite by a single spark after a collision, leading to a car fire which can be even more damaging if not catastrophic than the collision itself.

 Defective gas tanks often cause vehicle fires.
 Sometimes this happens because the so-called “filler neck” funnel on the gas tank comes loose in a collision, spilling the tank’s gasoline contents, which then can ignite explosively with one spark.

-Indeed, fuel tank leaks are the most common cause of car fires, followed by electrical system failures, according to website HowStuffWorks.
+Indeed, fuel tank leaks are the most common cause of car fires, followed by electrical system failures, according to the website HowStuffWorks.

 An impact also can cause a vehicle fire by igniting the flammable substances which routinely circulate throughout an engine, those being gas or gasoline, engine oil, power steering fluid, engine coolant, and brake fluid.
-If the engine’s lines or hoses funneling such substances through the engine break, the contents can spill, causing a fire.
+If the engine’s lines or hoses funneling such substances through the engine brake, the contents can spill, causing a fire.

-Leaky hoses, inadequate fuel line materials, faulty wiring, fuel lines lacking proper safety valves and defective airbag detonators also can cause car fires.
+Leaky hoses, inadequate fuel line materials, faulty wiring, fuel lines lacking proper safety valves, and defective airbag detonators also can cause car fires.
 In addition, overheated catalytic converters in the exhaust system can cause a car fire, as well as engine overheating, when heated oil and other fluids spill onto the engine and perhaps ignite.

 Even the design of a vehicle can lead to a car fire.
 As in the notorious Ford Pinto in the 1970s and more recently the Jeep made by Chrysler, some fuel tanks are placed in a vulnerable position, exposing occupants to explosions and vehicle fires if they are struck from behind in a crash.
 A bitter irony of such car fire accidents is that, without the car fire, an occupant of the vehicle might survive a crash without injury.
-But a car fire which erupts suddenly after a crash can seriously injure or even kill occupants of a vehicle, making the post-crash fire even worse than the collision itself.
+But a car fire that erupts suddenly after a crash can seriously injure or even kill occupants of a vehicle, making the post-crash fire even worse than the collision itself.